 Despite being a bit out of the way, Dry Tortugas National Park has a lot to offer on its seven islands and I think you’ll love it.
 For me, the biggest draw is the amazing 19th-century hexagonal fortress, Fort Jefferson (from the 1800s).

 That being said, the reefs are just incredible, too.
-Both very different but amazing all at the same time.
+Both are very different but amazing all at the same time.

 To get here, you will need to either board the “Yankee Freedom III Dry Tortugas Ferry” from Key West or join a Seaplane Excursion to get you to the park.
 These can be costly for a day trip, so plan everything in advance.